Women in Belmont County History

 Susanna Salter - Politician and Activist

-Susanna M. Salter was born Susanna Kinsey on March 2, 1860 near Lamira in Belmont County.
-At the age of 12, she moved with her parents, descendants of English Quakers, to Kansas.
-She was the first women in the U.S. to be elected mayor.
-Her nomination was a surprise (including to Salter herself) because her name had been placed on a slate of candidates as a prank by a group of men against women in politics hoping to secure a loss that would humiliate women and discourage them from running.
-Because candidates did not have to be made public before election day, Salter herself did not know she was on the ballot before the polls opened.
+Susanna M. Salter was born Susanna Kinsey on March 2, 1860, near Lamira in Belmont County.
+At 12, she moved to Kansas with her parents, descendants of English Quakers.
+She was the first woman in the U.S. to be elected mayor.
+Her nomination was a surprise (including Salter herself) because her name had been placed on a slate of candidates as a prank by a group of men against women in politics, hoping to secure a loss that would humiliate women and discourage them from running.
+Because candidates did not have to be made public before election day, Salter did not know she was on the ballot before the polls opened.
 On election day, she agreed to accept the office if elected.
-The Women's Christian Temperance Union abandoned its own candidate and members voted for Salter.
+The Women's Christian Temperance Union abandoned its candidate, and members voted for Salter.
 She also received backing from the local Republican Party, helping to secure her election by a two-thirds majority.
-She served one term as mayor of Argonia, Kansas, becoming the first woman elected as mayor and one of the first women elected to any political office in the United States.
-Although her term was uneventful, her election drew national attention and sparked a debated about women in politics.
+She served one term as mayor of Argonia, Kansas, becoming the first woman elected mayor and one of the first women elected to any political office in the United States.
+Although her term was uneventful, her election drew national attention and sparked a debate about women in politics.

 Ruth Brant Maguire - Nurse and Educator

-During her administration, the hospital grew in both size and scope of services.
-Additions to the hospital campus were added in four consecutive decades ultimately growing from 30 to 200 beds.
+During her administration, the hospital grew in size and scope of services.
+Additions to the hospital campus were added in four consecutive decades, ultimately increasing from 30 to 200 beds.

 Also known for her commitment to civic activities, Ruth was a founding member of the Betty Zane Frontier Days Steering Committee and served on the city's Board of Health.
 She also founded the Ruth Brant School of Nursing Alumni Association.